FlorianWoelki/obsidian-better-recall/README.md

 - [ ] Add settings view for customizing Anki algorithm parameters
 - [x] Test and adapt to mobile experience

+## Use the plugin before the release?

+I am still actively developing this plugin, but I have not yet submitted it to Obsidian.
+However, you can still use the plugin using **BRAT**:

+1. Open Obsidian and go to the community plugins tab.
+2. Search for **BRAT** and install it.
+3. Click on the **Add Beta Plugin** button.
+4. Paste the plugin link: https://github.com/FlorianWoelki/obsidian-better-recall
+5. Click **Add Plugin**.

+*Disclaimer: Things can break while in active development.
+Feel free to report any issues or bugs.*

 ## Development

 To customize this project for your needs, you can clone it and then install all dependencies: